alifar76/MicrobeNets/README.md

 In the lasso and elastic net models, the OTU counts are treated as explanatory variables and the meta-data variable present in the mapping file is treated as response variable.

-Presently, the script can only perform logistic regression using a meta-data varaible with only two levels.
+Presently, the script can only perform logistic regression using a meta-data variable with only two levels.
 For example, if the response variable is temperature in the meta-data mapping file, it must only contain two levels such as High and Low for the script to run.

-Work is in progress to include response variables for more than 2 levels and to create models in which multiple combinations of response variables can be included.
+Work is in progress to include response variables with more than 2 levels and to create models in which multiple combinations of response variables can be included.

 Required R packages
 ------